cml87/weblogic1/README.md

 - Oracle Business Intelligence (BI)
 - Oracle BPM
 - Oracle Identity
 etc.

+The full name is "Oracle WebLogic Server", it is one of the products in Oracle Fusion Middleware suite.

 Java EE servers receive request from Java or the web, for example.
 Any Java EE server will have two big layers.
 One is the _web layer_ (presentation layer) which will include HTML, CSS, JSP, Servlets etc. This layer runs the web part of the applications.
 The second layer is the _business layer_, which includes  EJB etc. The objects in the business layer contain the business logic and are invoked by the presentation layer. **Tomcat** is not a Java EE compliant server, as it can natively run only a web layer.